skiritan/aws-identity-round-robin-workshop/docs/delegation/verify.md

 ??? info  "Click here if you're at an *AWS event* where the *Event Engine* is being used"

-    Follow the steps below to remove the core componenets.
+    Follow the steps below to remove the core components.

     1. [Disable Amazon Macie](https://docs.aws.amazon.com/macie/latest/userguide/macie-disable.html).
 You may need to "switch back" to the SecAdministrator role or sign into the console again to disable Macie.